• Stone Center

 • Protect with sealer: If recommended for your stone type, apply a sealant periodically to help repel stains and weather damage.

-Let Stone Center Make Your Stone Step Dreams a Reality!
+Let Stone Center Make Your Stone Step Dreams a Reality

 At Stone Center, we supply premium natural stone across Ohio, with locations in Columbus and Cincinnati.
 Whether you're building garden steps or formal staircases, our team offers expert guidance and a wide selection to bring your vision to life.
 Contact us today to get started!